-I was a brand new, rising star of a massage therapist.
-Ok, who are we kidding, I was just starting off and only had two regular clients.
+I was a brand new, rising star of a massage therapist . . .
+OK, who are we kidding, I was just starting off and only had two regular clients.
 I had all the time in the world, and I had an awesome connection with one of my new clients.
-I did what any new massage therapist would do; talk to the client for an hour, then got her on the table for her hour massage.
+I did what any new massage therapist would do—I talked to the client for an hour, then got her on the table for her one-hour massage.
 As I got busier, I struggled with spending less time talking with this client.
-It put a strain on our relationship as client/therapist and there was a wishy-washy boundary between a professional relationship and friendship because we spent so much time talking about our lives before her weekly massage.
+It put a strain on our relationship as client/therapist and there was a wishy-washy boundary between a professional relationship and a friendship because we spent so much time before her weekly massage talking about our lives.

 Running a tight schedule is an extremely important part of having a successful massage practice.
 If you do not stick to the agreed-upon appointment time, it can be harmful to your business.
 Just so we are all on the same page, the scenario I am citing in this article is about running over on time when the client is unaware, and you do not intend on charging them for it.
 The time overflow could be anywhere from five minutes to an hour.
 It has happened to all of us, but here is why you should stop.

-I know you think you are doing the client a favor by giving them bonus time, but they have places to be.
-Nothing ruins a great massage like looking at the clock at the end and realizing you are going to be rushed to get up off the table and out the door because you have somewhere to be.
+I know you think you’re doing the client a favor by giving them bonus time, but they have places to be.
+Nothing ruins a great massage like looking at the clock at the end and realizing you’re going to be rushed off the table and out the door because you have somewhere to be.

-This has happened to me as a client.
-I had a massage therapist go over on time as a bonus to me because she appreciated me as a client.
+This has happened to me as a client—I had a massage therapist go over on time as a bonus to me because she appreciated me as a client.
 I got off the table all dreamy and relaxed, eased my way out of the room, checked out, and floated to my car.
 ERRRRR!
-My world came to a screeching halt when I turned on my car and looked at that little digital clock with a time that was way later than I expected.
-She gave me extra time, and I had no idea.
+My world came to a screeching halt when I turned on my car and the little digital clock showed a time that was way later than I expected.
+She’d given me extra time, and I had no idea.
 Then I was late for the thing I had to go to.
-I don’t remember what it was, probably because I was so late.

-It is easy for our egos to slip into the picture as massage therapists.
-We feel that we can heal everyone with the beautiful gift of massage.
-The more seasoned you get as a massage therapist, the more you realize that we cannot heal everyone.
+When treating clients, it’s easy for our egos to slip into the picture.
+We feel like we can heal everyone with the beautiful gift of massage.
+The more seasoned you become as a massage therapist, however, the more you realize you cannot heal everyone.
 Giving someone extra time because they “need the work” is led by the ego.
-It is saying, “I can heal this person if I just have 10 more minutes.”
+It’s your ego saying, “I can heal this person if I just have 10 more minutes.”
 Let it go and work on it in the next session.

 Giving a client more time on the table means less of a break between clients for you.
 This is a recipe for burnout.

 Spending extra time with a client turns into an expectation.
-It is going to put stress on your therapist/client relationship if there comes an appointment when you can’t give the extra time.
+It is going to put stress on your therapist–client relationship if there comes an appointment where you can’t give the extra time.

-Clients are coming to see you, as a therapist, because you provide structure, respect, and care.
+Clients are coming to see you because you provide structure, respect, and care.
 Being clear about the amount of time you spend with a client is a great way to have firm boundaries.
 Ending a session when there is still work to do is a great opportunity to educate your client.
 It took months or years to create the patterns we are addressing in the body.
 You cannot be expected to “fix” it all in an hour.
-Give them something to look forward to the next time and a reason to re-book.
+Give them something to look forward to the next time and a reason to rebook.

 When you give a client extra time, it puts pressure on them to tip you more or to pay for the extra time, even if that is not your intention.
-You can tell them you are not going to charge them more, but they feel bad.
-This situation can put undue stress on your client/therapist relationship.
-Remedy this potential awkward situation in advance by asking if they would like to upgrade their session before the session begins.
+This situation can put undue stress on your therapist-client relationship.
+Remedy this potentially awkward situation in advance by asking the client if they would like to upgrade their session before the session begins.

 It is simple to say, “we keep running out of time, you should consider coming in for a 90-minute session next time.”
 It is impossible to upsell if you are turning their 60-minute massage into a 90-minute massage by going over on time and not charging them.